What's in This Hamster Guide

 Can hamsters eat tomatoes safely?

 Yes, but only in small, ripe portions.
 Tomatoes are high in acidity and sugar, which can upset your hamster’s stomach.
-Always remove seeds and skin, and avoid green parts of the plant.
+Always remove seeds and skin, and avoid the green parts of the plant.

 How much tomato can I give my hamster?